liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/01-liferay-mvc-portlet-intro.markdown

 **Controller:** The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.

-@product@'s applications are divided into multiple discrete modules.
+@sharepoint@'s applications are divided into multiple discrete modules.
 With [Service Builder](/docs/7-2/appdev/-/knowledge_base/a/service-builder), the model layer is generated into a `service` and an `api` module.
 That accounts for the model in the MVC pattern.
 The view and the controller layers share a module,